jonathanbock00/ObsidianPublishViaQuartz/content/Apple sauce.md

 - [x] 1 tsp lemon juice or apple cider vinegar
 - [x] 1-2 tsp maple syrup (optional)
 # Directions
-1. Put all the ingredients into the pot and pressure cook on high for 8 minutes.
+1. Put all the ingredients into the instant pot and pressure cook on high for 8 minutes.
 2. When the timer beeps, carefully release the pressure right away.
-3. Mash the mixture into a sauce using a wooden spoon, potato masher, or immersion blender.
+3. Mash the mixture into a sauce using a wooden spoon.
-4. If it’s too watery, turn on sauté mode and stir often to help it thicken.
+4. If necessary, turn on sauté mode to thicken further.